“Bath twice a day to be really clean,

 To Prepare The Bathroom

 Clean the bathroom, at least once a month, (check moon phases for proper alignment,) during appropriate phase.
 Clean all physical dirt and grime for it is a form of negativity, in clockwise, all surfaces.
 Your bathroom vanity and sink area as well as your kitchen counters and sink areas, desks, etc..., are all Altars where physical and spiritual negativity is banished from.
 The clockwise circling motions whether for cleaning, cooking, or spiritual workings is promoting the Goddess' positive energies to infuse your projects.
 Certain products are natural banishers and purifiers, such as pine, lemon, cinnamon, and pot-pourri smells in your cleaning aides.
-They work even better when you descriminate by buying only products that contain the real essences rather than artificially scented ones, for maximum potency and effectiveness.
-This should be redone every month at the very least because no protection, purification, or energy amplification workings will hold past one complete moon cycle.
+They work even better when you descriminate by buying only products that contain the real essences rather than artificially scented ones, for maximum effectiveness.
+This should be done every month the very least because no protection, purification, or energy amplification workings will hold past one complete moon cycle.

 Ritual and Meditation Bathing Procedure